Meal Planning and Traveling with Food Allergies

 Common Items to Bring When Traveling With Food Allergies

-Who wants to re-buy spices for every recipe?
+• Spices: Who wants to re-buy spices for every recipe?
 I don’t!… especially when they are so lightweight and take up almost no room in storage when traveling.
-The same can be said here of extracts such as vanilla extract.
 The best part is, if you’ve planned your meals appropriately and are reusing several ingredients and flavors, you shouldn’t have too many spices or flavorings to pack.

-If you don’t want to buy a large container of cooking oil at each new destination, we love packets of coconut oil!
-They prevent us from either over buying or carrying around a large jar, both not preferred!
+• Cooking Oil: If you don’t want to buy a large container of cooking oil at each new destination, we love packets of coconut oil!

-If you’re planning to eat even one meal at your hotel, you’re going to need it all!… silverware, paper towels, paring knife, etc. Note: Because we eat so many fruits and veggies, I like to bring a small knife that I can whip out whenever needed.
-I like the ones with a cover over them like this one so no one gets hurt while reaching in the bag of supplies for something else.
-You can even put this in your checked bag when flying.
+• Utensils: If you’re planning to eat even one meal at your hotel, you’re going to need it all!… silverware, paper towels, a paring knife, etc. Note: Because we eat so many fruits and veggies, I like to bring a small knife that I can whip out whenever needed.
+I like the ones with a cover over them like this one so no one gets hurt while reaching in the bag of supplies.

-Part of having food allergies and intolerances means that we sometimes cook with some less common ingredients.
+• Hard-to-Find Ingredients: Part of having food allergies and intolerances means that we sometimes cook with some less common ingredients.
 If you are going to want something like arrowroot powder or Whole 30 compliant ketchup, you might be better off packing it.
-That’s a decision you’ll have to make based on your travel accommodations and the meals you’ve chosen.

-I’ve found food storage containers to be extremely helpful when we’re traveling.
+• Food Storage Containers: I’ve found food storage containers to be extremely helpful when we’re traveling.
 This is especially true if we will be cooking food in one location and then traveling to another location with leftovers.
-But even if we aren’t, it is so helpful to know I don’t need to rely on the rental home to have ways of storing what I’ve made.

-When we flew to Florida, we used our lunchbox every day for eating at Disney and while traveling from Orlando, FL to NASA’s Kennedy Space Center.
+One time, when we flew to Florida, we used our lunchbox every day for eating at Disney World and while traveling from Orlando, FL to NASA’s Kennedy Space Center.

 Traveling with Food Allergies IS Possible!